NANOBYTECOMPUTERS/ProjectAlpha/README.md

 # ProjectAlpha is an open souce development as a precursor to ProjectBravo which intends to leverage AI to grant the ability to those whom have a disability which has either lost the ability to or has never been able to play games.

+# To donate and keep the project going click the sponsor tab at the top or look at the funding.yaml

 # Chatroom https://discord.gg/8S5h3Un4

 # Requirements